syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Lexem configuration

-Lexems for the custom language can be added by creating a lexem object using ConfigLexem class and its attributes can be declared using built-in properties such as IsBeginRegex, IsEndRegex, FormatName etc.
+Lexems for the custom language can be added by creating a lexem object using `ConfigLexem` class and its attributes can be declared using built-in properties such as `IsBeginRegex`, `IsEndRegex`, `FormatName` etc.

-Below code is an example for creating a lexem and adding it to language of editcontrol.
+Below code is an example for creating a lexem and adding it to language of EditControl.

 {% tabs %}